-B.1.1 Vaccine Adverse Event Reporting System (VAERS)
+B.1.1 \ Vaccine Adverse Event Reporting System (VAERS)

-The National Childhood Vaccine Injury Act of 1986 (NCVIA) requires health-care providers to report:
+[Revised] The National Childhood Vaccine Injury Act (NCVIA) requires health-care providers to report to VAERS:

-- Any reaction listed by the vaccine manufacturer as a contraindication to subsequent doses of the vaccine. - Any reaction listed in the Reportable Events Table that occurs within the specified time period after vaccination.
+- [Revised] Any adverse event listed by the vaccine manufacturer as a contraindication to subsequent doses of the vaccine. - [Revised] Any reaction listed in the VAERS Table of Reportable Events that occurs within the specified time period after vaccination.